truenas/documentation/content/SCALE/SCALETutorials/Credentials/DirectoryServices/ConfigADSCALE.md

 ### Connecting to the Active Directory Domain

-To connect to Active Directory, in SCALE:
+To connect to Active Directory, in TrueNAS:

 1. Go to **Credentials > Directory Services** click **Configure Active Directory** to open the **Active Directory** configuration screen.